zpnst/macrolang/README.md

 <img src="images/stack.png" alt="" width="600">

-The rest of the examples are in the .smuc directory.
+## The rest of the examples are in the smuc directory...

 ## Setting up csmuc